 - Instant Bandages: Several times.
 For example, near the end of the episode "Super Can", Fizzy falls to the ground and suddenly gains a couple of bandages throughout his body from the collision.

-- Iris Out: Every episode ends on one of these.
+- Iris Out: Almost every episode ends on one of these.
 The circle formed by the iris-out is sealed by a can lid suddenly appearing over it.

 - Portmantitle: The show's title combines the words "can" and "animal".

-- Precious Puppies: The other half of the main Canimals are puppies.
+- Precious Puppies: another third of the main Canimals are puppies.

 - Hidden in Plain Sight: The Canimals retreat into their can bodies when humans are around.